tofran/video-combiner/README.md

 ## Requirements

-Uses [MEncoder](http://www.mplayerhq.hu/design7/news.html) because currently it is hardcoded for `avi` files.
+Uses [MEncoder](http://www.mplayerhq.hu/design7/news.html) - currently it is hardcoded for `avi` files.

 Can be easily adapted to use `ffmpeg` for `mp4`.